 I have just returned to my regular workout routine after a six-week hiatus and surprisingly I added just a little over one kilo after all the eating, drinking and the usual overindulgence that come with festive seasons.
 I looked back and said well done to myself because 1KG is something I can lose with my eyes closed.
 But the ultimate key is some of the habits I‘ve inculcated these past few years.
 Here are just six of them for not just your reading but also doing pleasure.

-6. Tea: For ages, teas have been the universal beverage choice for relaxation.
-Lately, there’s been increased popularity of herbal teas around the world as natural sleep remedies and this has made most pricey.
+Tea: For ages, teas have been the universal beverage choice for relaxation.
+Lately, there’s been increased popularity of herbal teas around the world as natural sleep remedies, making most pricey.
 Well, I say tea is tea.
 If you can afford the herbal ones go for it but Lipton yellow label will still do the job.
-Drink tea before bedtime for a cool and calm night rest and have another when you wake up to open up your bowels.
+Drink tea before bedtime for a relaxed and calm night’s rest and have another when you wake up to open up your bowels.